 There has never been as much convenience or efficiency in the way we can get our daily workouts; never as much excitement over the latest innovative technologies or trends which dominate the fitness culture.
 Yet despite all this, do we obtain the most efficient results?
 The answer is likely to be no. Does the modern day gym junky, bodybuilder, built up on protein shakes depict strength in the same way as the early Spartans?
 Many would also agree no – that such types look clumsy and slow in comparison.
 Modern society has been McDonaldised where results are expected to be fast, efficient, calculable and predictable; but this method of losing weight and bulking up misses out the crucial stages that are necessary for long term results and the core development which protects the body from injuries now and in the future.

 Calisthenics is tremendously effective in developing raw strength as bodyweight trainers focus on conditioning the entire body evenly, supporting the nervous system, balance, co-ordination and muscle strength.
-Furthermore, bodyweight workouts regulate body fat levels, supports the avoidance of back problems both now and in the future and also functionality training which can help improve one’s athletic abilities. [tweet_box design=”box_08″]Bodyweight training is not a new trend in fitness; bodyweight training is as old as exercise itself.[/tweet_box] The physique of a bodyweight trainer is truly special, bodyweight enthusiasts’ develop a look that is fiercely conditioned to the extent that their appearance not only portrays strength but a powerful inner strength.
+Furthermore, bodyweight workouts regulate body fat levels, supports the avoidance of back problems both now and in the future and also functionality training which can help improve one’s athletic abilities.
+The physique of a bodyweight trainer is truly special, bodyweight enthusiasts’ develop a look that is fiercely conditioned to the extent that their appearance not only portrays strength but a powerful inner strength.
 Body weight training is one of the most effective methods of developing your mind and body to reach amazing levels of strength, power, coordination, flexibility and body awareness.